Tool Introduction

 What is an IP Address?

-An IP address (Internet Protocol Address) is a numerical label assigned to devices on a network.
-It is similar to a “house number” on the internet, used to uniquely identify a device on the network, enabling it to communicate with other devices.
+An IP address (Internet Protocol Address) is an abbreviation for Internet Protocol Address, which is a digital label assigned to a device on a network.
+It is similar to a “house number” on the internet, used to uniquely identify a device in the network, enabling it to communicate with other devices.
 IP addresses are mainly divided into two types: IPv4 and IPv6.
 An IPv4 address consists of four numbers from 0 to 255, separated by dots (e.g., 192.168.1.1).
-Due to the increasing depletion of IPv4 address resources, IPv6 was designed.
-It uses longer 128-bit addresses, represented by eight groups of four hexadecimal digits, separated by colons (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334), providing a much larger address space.
+As IPv4 address resources are increasingly depleted, IPv6 was designed, using a longer 128-bit address, represented by eight groups of four hexadecimal digits, separated by colons (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334), providing a larger address space.

-The principle of IP geolocation query primarily involves comparing the IP address with pre-established geographical location databases.
-These databases contain mapping relationships between IP address ranges and corresponding geographical locations (country, province, city, ISP, etc.).
-When a user enters an IP address, the query tool searches these databases for the IP range to which that IP address belongs and returns the geographical information associated with that IP range.
-These databases are typically maintained and updated by large internet companies, ISPs (Internet Service Providers), or professional geographical information service providers to ensure data accuracy and timeliness.
-Additionally, some advanced query services also utilize multiple data sources such as DNS resolution and Whois information for cross-validation to improve the reliability of the query results.
+The principle of IP geolocation query is mainly to compare IP addresses with pre-established geographical location databases.
+These databases contain mapping relationships between IP address segments and corresponding geographical locations (country, province, city, operator, etc.).
+When a user enters an IP address, the query tool searches these databases for the IP segment to which the IP address belongs and returns the geographical information associated with that IP segment.
+These databases are usually maintained and updated by large internet companies, ISPs (Internet Service Providers), or professional geographic information service providers to ensure the accuracy and timeliness of the data.
+In addition, some advanced query services also use multiple data sources such as DNS resolution and Whois information for cross-validation to improve the reliability of query results.